thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Recommendations/fire-app-builder-global-recommendations.md

       ...
       ```

       The global recommendations object should not be included in a specific item's details &mdash; there is just one set of global recommendations for the entire feed.
 Within each item, you can have [related recommendations][fire-app-builder-related-recommendations] that are sent when that specific video is watched.
-However, in this tutorial, we're just configuring *global recommendations* (which are sent when the app starts, not when a specific video plays).
+However, in this task, we're configuring *global recommendations* (which are sent when the app starts, not when a specific video plays).

       The global recommendations property can appear anywhere in your feed, and it can use a name other than `globalRecommendations`.
+But the content should be an array of strings.
 In the following steps, you'll write a query in a recipe to target this element.

       Note that if you have an MRSS feed that conforms to iTunes specifications, adding custom elements may require more coding, since you'll need to define custom namespaces to use in your XML.
 (Instructions on adding custom namespaces in XML is beyond the scope of this documentation.)

-3. In your app's **assets > recipes** folder, add a new file called **&lt;App name&gt;GlobalRecParserRecipe.json**, using the same `<App name>` that you used earlier in step 2.
-(For example, AcmeGlobalRecParserRecipe.json.)
+3. In your app's **assets > recipes** folder, either customize the **LightCastGlobalRecParserRecipe.json** file if you used this same name earlier (in step 2), or create a new file that uses the same name you used earlier (for example, AcmeGlobalRecParserRecipe.json).
-4. Add the following recipe to your **&lt;App name&gt;GlobalRecParserRecipe.json** file:
+4. Add the following recipe to your **"LightCastGlobalRecParserRecipe.json"** (or "AcmeGlobalRecParserRecipe.json", etc.) file:

     ```json
     {